tcaty/spa-env/examples/react/README.md

 You could find detailed description of `spa-env` usage in `Dockerfile`.

 > [!WARNING]
 > Vite doesn't copy `.env.production` file to dist automatically.
-So it has to be copied manually, see `Dockerfile` for more details.
+So it must be copied manually, see `Dockerfile` for more details.

 ### Environment variables